at-ishikawa/at-ishikawa.github.io/_posts/2023-03-12-prometheus-metrics-overview.md

 ---
-title: Prometheus Metrics Overview
+title: Prometheus Metrics Overview on Grafana
 date: 2023-03-12
-last_modified_at: 2023-04-03
+last_modified_at: 2023-05-19
 tags:
   - prometheus
   - kubernetes
+  - grafana
 ---

+In this post, some variables defined in Grafana are used for Prometheus metrics, including
+- `$__rate_interval`: [This article](https://grafana.com/blog/2020/09/28/new-in-grafana-7.2-__rate_interval-for-prometheus-rate-queries-that-just-work/) describes the benefit of this variable

 # Kubernetes Metrics